mattbis/lib-log-db.dev/PROTO-API.md

 - `integrity.dump.last.path` - dont enable this
 - `manifests.path`
 - `scratch.path` - this is due to the manifest envelope, and whatever is being written .. although it will chunk it. its teh queue path...
-- `can.fork` - cluster
-- `can.link` - link nodes into priv memory
-- `can.cleanup` - cleanup nodes
-- `can.ref` - keep nodes
 - `can.index`
-- `can.reserve` - effectively controls caching and indexes...
+- `can.reserve` - effectively controls caching and indexes... can be mem val
 - `can.setup`
 - `can.install`
 - `can.serve`